 - 1. Peel that tape that secures the display-cable latch to the system board. - 2.
 Open the latch and disconnect the display cable from the system board. - 3.
-Disconnect the dynamic-display switch (DDS) cable from the system board. - i) NOTE: This step is applicable only for computers that are shipped with a 165 Hz or 240 Hz display. - 4.
-Remove the antenna cables from the routing guides on the right fan. - 5.
-Turn the computer over and place the computer on a clean and flat surface. - 6.
-Remove the four screws (M2.5x4) that secure the left display-assembly hinge to the palm-rest and keyboard assembly. - 7.
-Remove the antenna cables from the routing guides on the palm-rest and keyboard assembly, along the top side of the computer. - 8.
-Remove the four screws (M2.5x4) that secure the right display-assembly hinge to the palm-rest and keyboard assembly. - 9.
-Remove the display cable from the routing guides on the palm-rest and keyboard assembly, along the top side of the computer. - 10.
-Gently lift the display assembly from the palm-rest and keyboard assembly.
+Disconnect the Dynamic Display Switch (DDS) cable from the system board.

+- 4. Turn the computer over and place the computer on a clean and flat surface. - 5.
+Remove the four screws (M2.5x4.5) that secure the right display-assembly hinge to the palm-rest and keyboard assembly. - 6.
+Remove the display cable from the routing guides on the palm-rest and keyboard assembly, along the top side of the computer. - 7.
+Remove the four screws (M2.5x4.5) that secure the left display-assembly hinge to the palm-rest and keyboard assembly. - 8.
+Lift the display assembly off the palm-rest and keyboard assembly.